Rachael Taylor

 Rachael May Taylor (born 11 July 1984) is an Australian actress and model.
-Her first lead role was in the Australian series headLand (2005–2006).
-She then made the transition to Hollywood, appearing in films including Man-Thing (2005), See No Evil (2006), Transformers (2007), Bottle Shock (2008), Cedar Boys (2009), Splinterheads (2009), Shutter (2008), Red Dog (2011), The Darkest Hour (2011) and Any Questions for Ben?
+Her first lead role was in the Australian television series headLand (2005–2006) as Sasha Forbes.
+She then made the transition to Hollywood, appearing in films including Man-Thing (2005), See No Evil (2006), Transformers (2007), Bottle Shock (2008), Shutter (2008), Cedar Boys (2009), Splinterheads (2009), Red Dog (2011), The Darkest Hour (2011) and Any Questions for Ben?
 (2012).

 She has also starred as Dr. Lucy Fields on Grey's Anatomy, as one of the Angels on the short-lived reboot Charlie's Angels (both 2011), as the main character on the ABC show 666 Park Avenue (2012–2013), and in the NBC action/thriller series Crisis (2014).

-She starred in the Netflix exclusive Marvel Cinematic Universe streaming superhero television shows Jessica Jones (2015–2019), Luke Cage (2016), and The Defenders (2017) as Trish Walker.
+She starred in the Marvel Cinematic Universe streaming superhero television series Jessica Jones (2015–2019), Luke Cage (2016), and The Defenders (2017) as Trish Walker.

 Early life

-Taylor was born in Launceston, Tasmania, the daughter of Christine and Nigel Taylor.
+Taylor was born on 11 July 1984 in Launceston, Tasmania, the daughter of Christine and Nigel Taylor.
 She attended Riverside High School and Trevallyn Primary School.
-Taylor had wanted to be an actress since she was a child, performing in many school plays.
+Taylor had wanted to be an actress since she was a child.
+Her childhood was filled with modelling and beauty pageants before she ventured into acting.
 She graduated from Riverside High School in 2000.

 Career

-Taylor modelled for Skye-Jilly International and competed successfully in the state finals of Miss Teen Tasmania.
-She has appeared in a number of American productions – such as television movies about Natalie Wood and the making of Dynasty (where she played Catherine Oxenberg), and the horror movies Man-thing and See No Evil.
+Taylor modelled for Skye-Jilly International and competed successfully in the state finals of Miss Teen Tasmania 1998.
+She has appeared in a number of American productions – such as television movies about Natalie Wood and the making of Dynasty (where she played Catherine Oxenberg), and the horror movies Man-Thing and See No Evil.

 Taylor played Sasha Forbes on the short-lived Australian drama series headLand.
 On 3 April 2006, she was nominated for a Logie Award for Most Popular New Female Talent for her role on headLand.

-Her most prominent role to date was as Maggie, a signals analyst, in the 2007 Transformers, where she appeared alongside Megan Fox and Shia LaBeouf.
+Her most prominent role to date was as Maggie Madsen, a signals analyst, in the 2007 Transformers, where she appeared alongside Shia LaBeouf and Megan Fox.
 Taylor confirmed that she would not be returning for the Transformers sequel.
 In 2008, Taylor scored a starring role in the US horror-thriller Shutter, a remake of the 2004 Thai film of the same name opposite Joshua Jackson.
 Despite mixed reviews, the film was a box-office success.